dragonfly606/MonoCD/README.md

 # MonoCD: Monocular 3D Object Detection with Complementary Depths
-This repository includes an official implementation of the paper 'MonoCD: Monocular 3D Object Detection with Complementary Depths' based on the excellent work [MonoFlex](https://github.com/zhangyp15/MonoFlex).
+This repository includes an official implementation of the paper [MonoCD: Monocular 3D Object Detection with Complementary Depths](https://arxiv.org/abs/2404.03181) based on the excellent work [MonoFlex](https://github.com/zhangyp15/MonoFlex).
 In this work, we first point out the coupling phenomenon that the existing multi-depth predictions have the tendency of predicted depths to consistently overestimate or underestimate the true depth values, which limits the accuracy of combined depth.
-We propose to increase the complementarity of depths through two novel designs to alleviate this problem.
+We propose to increase the complementarity of depths to alleviate this problem.

 ![](figures/core.png)